-- 1. On the left navigation pane, click Settings > Control Panel to display the Control Panel, then click Users to display the Users page. - 2.
+- On the left navigation pane, click Settings to display the Control Panel, then click Users to display the Users page. - 2.
 Select Choose Action > New to display the User Detail page. - 3.
 Complete the user account form:

 Option Description User Name Required: Enter a login ID.
 Full Name Required: Enter the first and last name of the user.
 Email Required: Enter the email address of the user.
 Domain Enter the domain that the user is using.
-Budget Code Optional: Enter the budget code of the department where the user is located.

-Option Description Location Optional: Enter the site or location of the user.
-Password Required : Enter the default password for the user.
+Budget Code Optional : Enter the budget code of the department where the user is located.
+Location Optional: Enter the site or location of the user.
+Password Required: Enter the default password for the user.
 The password is required to activate the user.
+If the

-If the Password field is blank, the user cannot log in to the Administrator Console.
+Option Description Password field is blank, the user cannot log in to the Administrator Console.
 Confirm Password Re-enter the password.
 Permissions Role of the user on this appliance.
 Administrators have full read/write access.
 Read-only administrators can log in and view settings and run reports; they cannot access the Administrator Console.
 Select the permissions: Admin: Read/write access to the Administrator Console.
 ReadOnly Admin: View all pages; no change access.
-Two Factor Authentication Required Select this option if you want this user to log in with a 2FA verification code.
-For more information, see Enable Two-Factor Authentication.
-Reset Token Click if you want to re-authenticate this user with a new 2FA verification code.